-- Cheating Using or attempting to use unauthorized materials, study aids, or information in any academic exercise, including copying from another person's work or preparing work for another person that is to be presented as the other person's own work - 2.
-Fabrication Furnishing false information to a College official relative to academic matter including, but not limited, to misrepresentation of written information provided in admission documents. - 3.
+- Cheating Using or attempting to use unauthorized materials, study aids, or information in any academic exercise, including copying from another person's work, preparing work for another person that is to be presented as the other person's own work, or using AI-generated content and submitting it as one's own work if this is expressly stated in the course syllabus as not permitted by the instructor. - 2.
+Fabrication Furnishing false information to a college official relative to academic matters, including but not limited to misrepresentation of written information provided in admission documents. - 3.
 Plagiarism Representing the words or ideas of another as one's own in any academic exercise.
 Plagiarism is stealing ideas or creations from others and taking credit for that work as if it were one's own creation.
 For assistance or further clarification about plagiarism, please contact the Shawnee Community College Library or the Student Success Center.